 Once you begin using a name or logo, you now have ‘common law’ protection over it.
 In order to ensure that no one else uses it, you should include the ™ symbol after your name or logo.
 Remember that such protection is limited.
 Since you don’t have an actual trademark over the name, you’ll still need to obtain trademark protection in order to have full protection.

 Copyright protection can be made on published and unpublished works.
 You are protected by copyright once you’ve created the work; therefore, you can use the © symbol while also inputting your name and either the year of publication or the year in which you created the work.
 Copyright protection is not absolutely necessary, but having an actual legal copyright can provide added protection.

 WIPO is a global forum that assists a total of 191 member states in developing policies for the IP legal framework.
 WIPO is a specialized agency of the United Nations, and it provides business services for obtaining IP rights across several countries.
 It also helps resolves disputes arising out of IP rights and responsibilities.

 If you need help with learning more about patents and trademarks, or if you need help searching for previous patents, trademarks, or copyrights, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.